HealthHackAu2016/BNE_stemFlow/README.md

 # BNE_stemFlow

+### Getting started
+1. Create new HTML5/JavaScript application in NetBeans.
+2. Add publicHTML folder from the repo
+3. Deploy (green arrow at top)

 Here is a brief run down of where things are in the mock graphing tool that will be used during healthhack.

 The example is in Graph/examples and I have set it up to run test.tsv (located in Graph/data).